sudarshan2401/tp/docs/DeveloperGuide.md

 Step 5.
 The result of the command execution is encapsulated as a `CommandResult` object which is returned back to `Logic`.

 The scenario is depicted by this sequence diagram.
-For execution of `cmd`, refer to this [sequence diagram](#execution-of-a-removestudentcommand)
+For execution of `cmd`, refer to this [sequence diagram](#execution-of-a-removestudentcommand).
 ##### Remove Student Mechanism
 <puml src="diagrams/RemoveStudentSequenceDiagramPart1.puml" alt="RemoveStudentSequenceDiagramPart1" />

+The mechanism to execute a `RemoveStudentCommand` is elaborated in the below walkthrough.
-Given below is a list of variables used in walkthrough of execution of a `RemoveStudentCommand`.
+This is a list of variables used in the walkthrough for clarity.

 **Variables used:**